 Look at this piano sample :

+1. Try to find the first sinewave in the sample after the attack and create a loop with it (see above, highlited in gray and below, zoomed in).
 Listen carefully to the pitch of the loop (the frequency is in opposite ratio of the loop length) : it must be in tune with the rest of the sample.
+Also notice that the vertical coordinate of the wave must be the same at the beginning and at the end of the loop, otherwise the sound will be altered.

 2. Then in the instrument editor, create a volume envelop that will copy the decrease of the original sample.
 You can also add a decreasing filter envelop to simulate the piano harmonics fading down.